EveryOneIsGross/emoBASIC/README.md

 ## Features

-Expressive Syntax: Communicate your code's intent through hand gesture emojis, representing variables, conditionals, and more.
+emoBASIC is a unique, expressive, and intuitive programming language that leverages the power of hand gesture emojis to write code.
+It replaces traditional alphanumeric characters with a set of hand gesture emojis, making it not only accessible to beginners but also enjoyable for experienced programmers.

-Visual Programming: Embrace a multidimensional programming experience by utilizing hand direction emojis to guide the flow of your code.
+The language embraces a multidimensional programming experience, using hand direction emojis to guide the flow of the code.
+This results in a unique multidimensional structure and format guide that adds a visual dimension to programming.

-Simple and Intuitive: Simplify complex programming concepts with a minimalistic approach, focusing on essential operations and structures.
+With a focus on simplifying complex programming concepts, emoBASIC adopts a minimalistic approach.
+It concentrates on essential operations and structures, making it easier for users to understand and use.

-Expandable and Customizable: Build upon the existing set of emojis and define your own functions and commands within the language.
+Despite its simplicity, emoBASIC is expandable and customizable.
+Users can build with the existing set of emojis and define their own functions and commands within the language.

+While emoBASIC supports single-digit addition and subtraction per function.
+This design choice is to ensure the language can be understood quickly and to simplify logic systems for conversational use with humans.

+In emoBASIC, numbers are stored as variables using binary representation, and no emoji strings are allowed as variables for readability.
+The language also uses directional emoji as wait logic, creating delays or pauses in the code execution based on each character as a unit of time.

+In summary, emoBASIC is a simple, intuitive, and expressive programming language that uses emojis to make coding more accessible and fun.

 Emoji Glossary
 Each hand emoji in the language represents a specific command or operation: